 - Come to the auditorium with your teacher we cannot seat you without a teacher. - Turn off all cell phones as they may interfere with the performance. - Applaud according to the dictates of the performance.
 For example, it is appropriate to applaud a jazz soloist immediately upon conclusion of the solo.
-However it is not appropriate to applaud between movements of a symphony. - Be tolerant of performers who may make an error.
-Each performer is trying his/her best, and needs your understanding and support. - Please use the restroom before performances begin. - Please help maintain the cleanliness of the theatre. - Finally, disruptive behavior will result in your immediate removal from the theatre.
-All audience members have the right to fully appreciate the performance.
+However, it is not appropriate to applaud between movements of a symphony.

+- Be tolerant of performers who may make an error.
+Each performer is trying his/her best and needs your understanding and support. - Please use the restroom before performances begin. - Please help maintain the cleanliness of the theatre.